Buoyant Bryson DeChambeau takes three-shot lead after second round of LIV Singapore

 Detry is looking to build on the strong start he has enjoyed on LIV since joining the breakaway league in 2026.

-The 33-year-old, who became the first Belgian to win on the PGA Tour with his victory at the Phoenix Open in February 2025, finished seventh in his LIV debut in Riyadh, before coming in 31st and second in Adelaide and Hong Kong respectively.
+The 33-year-old, who became the first Belgian to win on the PGA Tour with his victory at the Phoenix Open in February 2025, finished seventh on his LIV debut in Riyadh, before coming in 31st in Adelaide and second in Hong Kong.

 He said: “I was sort of more nervous to not get off to that good start – that was really my goal for the start of the year.